UTPAL S. TATU

 F. Role of ER chaperones in protein folding:

 My group is also examining folding of secretory proteins in the ER of animal cells.
 By reconstituting the oxidative folding of retinol binding protein (RBP) in isolated ER we are examining the mechanisms underlying selective retention of apo forms of RBP in the ER.(Sundar Rajan Selvaraj et al., Mol Biol Cell.
 2008)

-In addition to the quest of understanding the chaperone biology in infectious and neglected diseases we constantly focus on the translational/application sciences by using 2DGE, mass spectrometry and bioinformatics analysis which ultimately culminates into leading proteomics research out comes in the country.
 My group plays a leading role in mining the proteome data from the variety of biological exudates, coming directly from infected human/animal subjects by using state of the art proteomics and bioinformatics tools .
-We have successfully worked on clinical proteome of Plasmodium falciparum, Plasmodium vivax infections.(Kumar Y et al., Proteomics 2004, Khachane A et al., J Proteome Res.
+We have successfully worked on the clinical proteomes of Plasmodium falciparum, Plasmodium vivax, Giardia lamblia and Trypanosoma evansi infections.(Kumar Y et al., Proteomics 2004, Khachane A et al., J Proteome Res.
 2005, Pallavi R et al., Plos One 2011, Acharya P et al., Proteomics CA 2009)